znhskzj/grid-trading-plan-calculator/README.md

 - Trading instruction parsing for quick and flexible plan generation
 - Price tolerance checking and automatic adjustment of stop-loss prices
 - User-specific configuration file for personalized settings
-- Moomoo API integration for real-time trading capabilities and account information
+- Enhanced Moomoo API integration for real-time trading capabilities and account information
 - Support for US and HK stock markets in both real and simulated trading environments
+- Account querying features including available funds, stock positions, and historical orders
+- Ability to place orders based on calculated trading plans
+- Forced simulation mode toggle for safety in testing

 ## Project Structure